vecty-components/material/README.md

 Then run it with

-    gaepher local
+    gaepher serve

-Under the hood, gaepher will compile the demo using the go compiler, then start an http server on port 4000 and server a bootstrap html file, the `wasm_exec.js` from your local go installation, and the wasm file.
+Under the hood, gaepher will compile the demo using the go compiler, then start an http server on port 4000 and serve a bootstrap html file, the `wasm_exec.js` from your local go installation, and the wasm file.
 This allows all code in the repository to be written in go without html, css, or js.